JoaoPauloBorges/md5hashcracker/readme.md

-Hash break application via brute force using multi-processes and distributed processing with rabbitMQ, developed for the subject of Distributed Systems at PUC-GO.
+Hash break application via brute force using multiprocessing and distributed processing with rabbitMQ, developed for the subject of Distributed Systems at Pontifical Catholic University of Goiás.

+The application receives a wordlist and divides that into smaller lists that will be sent through the web to the 'minions' along with the sought hash.
+Each minion performs the processing locally and sends the response back to the server case the password was found or not

 To search for a hash via the command line, you need to run the following:
 - minionRPC.py